two women holding hands, dressed in black with silver adornments

 Paola Prestini, composer, librettist, and orchestrator

-Magos Herrera, Sor Juana
+Magos Herrera, composer, librettist and Sor Juana

 Sjaella, Sisters